Julia Trotzki

 Preparation: Mix the alternatives with fresh herbs like mint or basil to create additional flavors and enhance freshness.

-These tips and alternatives help to create refreshing and flavorful cocktails without having to rely on citrus fruits.
+These tips and alternatives help create refreshing and flavorful cocktails without having to rely on citrus fruits.

 Conclusion